 - Channel control structures such as wing dams, closing dams and bank revetments;

 Since 2009, MVP has dredged an average of 1,060,000 cubic yards annually at 32 locations using both federal and contract hydraulic and mechanical dredges.
 The Corps extensively plans and actively manages dredged material placement for the long term to maximize beneficial use, including habitat and recreation activities, and improve navigation safety, all while reducing dredging requirements.
 Since 2009, 100 percent of the material dredged was placed at beneficial use sites.

 Additional long-term studies and plans are underway.
-Work on dredged material management plan was completed for pool 5 in February 2020 and planning continues for pools 2, 4, 5, and 6 is continuing with public and agency outreach.
+Work on dredged material management plan was completed for pool 5 in February 2020 and planning continues for pools 2, 4, 5 and 6 is continuing with public and agency outreach.
 Construction of recommended channel improvements in Pool 2 began in 2018 with completion expected in 2020.
 The Corps initiated a channel management study in Pool 10 in 2017 and will complete the study in 2020.